This breed was developed in the 1870s in the U.S. and is known for its many colorations and dual purpose (meat and egg production).

 These birds tolerate cold weather well.
 They are prolific layers of brown eggs and dress well as broilers.

 This breed comes in standard and bantam sizes.

-Wyandottes are among the most popular breeds for small farm production, Silver Laced and White being most common varieties.
+Wyandottes are among the most popular breeds for small farm production.
+Silver Laced and White are the most common varieties.

 Mature males weigh as much as 8 1/2 pounds.
 Hens weigh 6 ½ pounds.

 This story originally appeared in the September/October 2018 issue of Chickens magazine.